 Run Time - Shows the total estimated time to run the G-Code file.
-This estimate takes the current feedrate override setting into account.
-It does not take into account ramping, direction change delays, or backlash compensation.
+This estimate does not take into account feedrate override adjustments after the file has started.

 To Go - Shows the estimated time remaining to finish running the G-Code file.